ptitjes/konvo/.junie/guidelines.md

 1. Core functionality should be added to the `konvo-core` module
 2. Discord-specific features should be added to the `konvo-frontend-discord` module
+3. Compose UI-specific features should be added to the `konvo-frontend-compose` module
-3. New MCP tools should be added to the appropriate MCP module
+4. New MCP tools should be added to the appropriate MCP module